HiDiHlabs/ssam-lite/docs/source/quickstart.rst

 quickstart / tldr
 #################

-For those of us
+SSAM-lite is an easy to use a lightweight web browser application to identify cell types in single-molecule spatial transcriptomic data such as MERFISH, SEQfish, ISS/CARTANA, osmFISH, etc.
+This guide is for you if you have

-- with very little time,
+- very little time,
-- who know what `SSAM <https://www.nature.com/articles/s41467-021-23807-4>`__ is,
+- an understanding of `SSAM <https://www.nature.com/articles/s41467-021-23807-4>`__,
-- and just want to get a quick glance at what SSAM-lite can do ...
+- or just want to get a quick glance at what SSAM-lite can do.

+Otherwise we would recommend that you have a look at the :ref:`user guide <user-guide>`.

 Installation